rjsmethurst/starpy/README.md

         The number of steps to take in the inital burn-in run of the MCMC sampler.
 Integer.

         :start:
         The positions in the tq and tau parameter space to start for both disc and smooth parameters.
-An array of shape (1,4).
+An array of shape (1,2).

-        :w:
-        Prior assumptions on the distribution of theta for disc and smooth galaxies.
-Assumed normal distribution for all parameters.

         :ur:
         Observed u-r colour of a galaxy; k-corrected.
 An array of shape (N,1) or (N,).